floppyFK/kittyhack/README.md

 ⚠️ **Important Notes**
 I have no connection to the manufacturer of Kittyflap.
 This project was developed on my own initiative to continue using my Kittyflap.

-Additionally, this project is in a **very early stage**!
+Additionally, this project is in a **early stage**!
 The planned features are not fully implemented yet, and bugs are to be expected!

 ---

 ## Features

-The Kittyflap has minimal password protection, which made it possible to gain access to the system.
-Kittyhack currently offers the following features, familiar from the original app:
+Until version `v1.1.0`, Kittyhack was merely a frontend for visualizing camera images and changing some settings.
+From version `v1.2.0`, Kittyhack replaces the complete original Kittyflap software with extended functionality.

+Current features:
-- **Enable/Disable prey detection**
+- **Toggle prey detection**
-- **Enable/Disable "Accept all cats" mode**
+- **Configure thresholds for mouse detection**
+- **Switch entry direction** between "All cats", "All chipped cats", "my cats only" or "no cats"
+- **Block exit direction**
-- **View captured images** (filterable by date, prey, and cat detection)
+- **Display captured images** (filterable by date, prey, and cat detection)
-- **Adjust thresholds for prey and cat detection** (details about how these thresholds work are not yet fully clear)
+- **Show overlay with detected objects**
+- **Live camera feed**
+- **Manage cats and add new cats**

 ### Planned Features
-The following features will be implemented soon:
-- **Image Database**: Currently, images are only stored for about one day.
-In the next version, it will be possible to set the maximum number of stored images yourself — regardless of the age of the images.
-- **Wi-Fi Configuration**: Currently not supported.
-- **Teach new cats**: This feature is also planned.
-- **Automatic Updates**: At the moment, there is no option for automatic updates of Kittyhack via the web interface.
+- **WiFi configuration**: Currently needs to be set up manually.
+Will be implemented in the WebGUI in a future version
-- **Event Display**: A journal showing when the flap opened in which direction, when it locked, and so on.
+- **Display of events**: A journal showing when the flap was opened in which direction, when it was locked, etc.
-- ...
+- **Additional filters for image display**: e.g., grouping all images of an event (cat entering / cat exiting)

 ---